Asbestos Management Assurance Process (AMAP)

 - updated guidance on health and safety, compliance and maintenance (replacing existing guidance in Essential Schools Maintenance)

 - the skills organisations need access to, links to tools and resources that can help

 Undertaking a Building Project

-A Project Authorisation Form and a Project Information Form should be completed and returned to the Education Team, together with copies of any quotes received and, where applicable, specifications and copies of plans of the proposed works.
+A Project Authorisation Form and a Project Information Form should be completed and returned to the Education Team, together with copies of all quotes received an, where applicable, specifications and copies of plans of the proposed works.
+Approval is normally obtained within a 7-10 day turnaround period.
 Forms can be found at the bottom of this page.

 Buildings Regulations Portal

 Parish Buying Scheme